yjlolo/dSEQ-VAE/README.md

-# Disentangled SEQuential AutoEncoders
+# Bottleneck-Anchor-Disentangle: A VAE framework

-This project aims to provide a framework for unsupervised disentanglement of sequential data, and is under active development.
+BAD-VAE is a developing framework for unsupervised disentanglement of sequential data.

 Audio samples can be found in https://yjlolo.github.io/dSEQ-VAE.